 The internship is aligned with two other similar programs available at Emory University, the Summer Undergraduate Research Experience in Emory College and the Summer Opportunity for Academic Research program in Laney Graduate School.

-Program fellows have an opportunity to enhance their professional network through interactions with participants in these peer programs.
+Program interns have an opportunity to enhance their professional network through interactions with participants in these peer programs.

 Aspects of our program include: